hexonthebeach/they-see-me-scrolling/README.md

 </script>
 ```

-Set up a listener for the event it will emit, and hook your logic to that.
+Set up a listener for the 'they-see-me-scrolling'-event it will emit, and hook your logic to that.

 ## Thanks
 @Chamillionaire